Morning Ireland: Awards

 Morning Ireland won 'News Programme of the Year' in the 2002, 2003 and 2008 PPI Radio Awards.
 Cian McCormack, a reporter for the programme, won News Reporter of the Year in 2009.

 Hilary McGouran, Series Editor, and Shane McElhatton, Editor, were named by Village as amongst the 100 most influential people in Ireland in 2009.
 The studio and web producer of the programme, Lisa Pereira, a native of Trinidad and Tobago and educated in Ireland, France and the United States, was also on the list.

 Format

 The programme, which is co-presented by various presenters, consists of a mixture of live interviews and pre-recorded location reports.
 Extended news bulletins are broadcast at 07.00 and 08.00, followed by a weather forecast and "It Says In The Papers", a review of the Irish morning newspapers.
 There are news headlines followed by sports news at 07.30 and 08.30 and business news is broadcast at 07.45.
-AA Roadwatch provides traffic news throughout the programme.
+AA Roadwatch provided traffic news for decades throughout the programme, however this was stopped in 2021.
+Since then, RTÉ provides its own traffic updates.

 A new website was launched in June 2009.
 It features additional material and a webcam that allows listeners to view the programme from the studio.
 The live stream from the webcam is also broadcast on RTÉ's rolling news channel.